CoderOfPHCity/CoderOfPHCity/README.md

 - 🌱 I’m currently learning **more of Solidity, Javascript, Foundry, Rust, Ethers.js**

-- 👯 I’m looking to collaborate on **Junior Developer roles or Partnership with other young developers**
+- 👯 I’m looking to collaborate on buulding cracked codes.

 - 📫 How to reach me **Agantemboy@gmail.com**